damooooooooooh/RollnApi/README.md

 A Query Create Filter is used for UserAlbum so the authenticated user is assigned to any new UserAlbum.

 A Hydrator Filter is used for UserAlbum so the assigned user entity is not included in results.

+A Hydrator Strategy is used for the many to many relationship of Performer to Album.